joshdscan/joshdscan.github.io/README.md

 ## 🔍 Interests

 - **Cinema:** An avid movie watcher.
-- **Health and Wellness:** Dedicated to advocating a balanced lifestyle.
+- **Health and Wellness:** Dedicated to advocating a balanced healthy lifestyle.
 - **Sports Analytics:** Integrating passion for sports (particularly basketball) with analytics.
 - **Traveling:**  An explorer of diverse cultures and histories.
-- **Chemistry:**  Intrigued by the molecular fabric of our world.
 ---

 Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/joshuadscantlebury) or via email at jd.scantlebury@hotmail.com.
 Looking forward to connecting with you!